ENS Al-Qahhar: Design and description

 Al-Qahhar is a MEKO A-200EN frigate, designed by Blohm + Voss.
 The frigate has a length of 118 m, beam of 14.8 m, and draught of 4.3 m.
 The frigate has a full load displacement of 3,700 t and is powered by combined diesel and gas waterjet and refined propeller (CODAG WARP) propulsion system, consisted of two 5920 kW MTU 16V 1163 TB93 diesel engines connected to two shafts with controllable pitch propellers, and one 20000 kW General Electric LM2500 gas turbine to power the waterjet.
 She has a speed of 28 kn and range of 7200 NM with cruising speed of 16 kn.
 The ship has a complement of 120 personnel.

 The ship is armed with one Otobreda 127 mm/64 gun and four 20 mm Oerlikon Searanger 20 remote weapon systems.
 For surface warfare, Al-Qahhar are equipped with eight Exocet MM40 Block 3 anti-ship missile launchers, consisted of two quad launchers, and 32 vertical launching system cells for VL MICA NG anti-aircraft missiles.
-For anti-submarine warfare, she is equipped with two twin 324 mm torpedo tubes for MU90 Impact and DM2A4 torpedoes.
+For anti-submarine warfare, she is equipped with torpedo tubes for MU90 Impact and DM2A4 torpedoes.

 Her sensors and electronic systems consisted of Thales NS-110 4D active electronically scanned array air/surface surveillance radar, satellite communication system, towed array sonar, Thales SCORPION 2 ECM and ESM system.

 The frigate's countermeasures systems consisted of two 32-tube Rheinmetall Multi Ammunition Softkill System (MASS) decoy launchers and decoy launchers for Leonardo WASS C310 surface anti-torpedo countermeasure systems.

 Al-Qahhar has a flight deck and hangar capable to accommodate two helicopters and a vertically-launched drone, and two boats.